 The Slovenian National Cyber Security Strategy was adopted in February 2016.
 The strategy is based on three pillars: prevention, response, awareness.

-Strategic objectives include:
+Strategic objectives and related measures include:

 Obj.
 6 Development of defence cyber capabilities: developing appropriate cyber capabilities to protect defence ICT systems.

 |Implementation and monitoring||

 The Strategy implementation will be monitored by the Government of the Republic of Slovakia and by relevant ministries in accordance with the grounds of jurisdiction set out in the Constitution and legislation.